tnfshcec/mython/README.md

-# Bython
+# PyGyat
 Python with braces.
 Because Python is awesome, but whitespace is awful.

-Bython is a Python preprosessor which translates curly brackets into indentation.
+PyGyat is a Python preprosessor which translates curly brackets into indentation.

 ## Content of README: